 Removing Your Name From a Joint Auto Loan

+Taking your name off a car loan.
 Common reasons someone may want their name off a joint car loan include divorce, separation, or the other borrower not holding up on their end of the deal.

 Each of these situations could be hurting both of your credit scores.
 If there’s bad blood between you and the co-borrower, and someone stops paying because of it, your credit scores could really suffer unless the situation is resolved.
+In joint auto loans, both parties' credit scores are affected by the loan, both positively and negatively depending on how the loan is treated.

 If the primary borrower sells the vehicle, both of your names are removed from the loan contract.
 However, while you act as a backup payer, you don’t get rights to the car.
 This means you can’t force the primary borrower to sell the vehicle to remove your name from the loan if they don’t want to.